 Semifinished imports totaled 484,000 net tons in January, 34.4 percent higher than a year earlier.

 This is a precarious time for steel imports.
-While there appears to be increased optimism about the economy as a whole, the Trump administration clearly wants to promote the domestic steel industry, both through infrastructure spending and trade regulations and enforcement.
-By artificially limiting the market for steel, though, these policies will force businesses – and, ultimately, consumers – to pay more, potentially slowing economic growth while, at the same time, boosting inflationary pressures.
+While there appears to be increased optimism about the economy as a whole, the Trump clearly wants to promote the domestic steel industry, both through infrastructure spending and trade regulations and enforcement.
+By artificially limiting the market for steel, though, these policies will force businesses – and, ultimately, consumers – to pay more, potentially slowing economic growth while, at the same time, boosting inflationary pressures, look how to find custom plastic injection molders.
 This economic nationalism is one of the worst things that can be done to the nation’s economy.

 News from AIIS

 March 10, 2017